Roko's basilisk: Newcomb's paradox

 Newcomb's paradox, created by physicist William Newcomb in 1960, describes a "predictor" who is aware of what will occur in the future.
-When a player is asked to choose between two boxes, the first containing £1000 and the second either containing £1,000,000 or nothing, the super-intelligent predictor already knows what the player will do.
-As such, the contents of box B varies depending on what the player does; the paradox lies in whether the being is really super-intelligent.
+When a player is asked to choose either both boxes or only the second, the first containing £1,000 and the second either containing £1,000,000 or nothing, the predictor has already filled the second box according to its prediction.
+It contains £1,000,000 if the prediction was that the player would take only that box, and nothing otherwise.
+The contents are fixed before the choice; the puzzle concerns whether to take one box or both.
+Taking both appears to guarantee £1,000 more, while taking only the second is associated with a higher predicted payoff.
 Roko's basilisk functions in a similar manner to this problem – one can take the risk of doing nothing, or assist in creating the basilisk itself.
 Assisting the basilisk may either lead to nothing or the reward of not being punished by it, but it varies depending on whether one believes in the basilisk and if it ever comes to be at all.

 Implicit religion

 Implicit religion refers to people's commitments taking a religious form.
-Since the basilisk would hypothetically force anyone who did not assist in creating it to devote their life to it, the basilisk is an example of this concept.
-Others have taken this idea further, such as former Slate columnist David Auerbach, who stated that the singularity and the basilisk "brings about the equivalent of God itself."
+The idea of the basilisk, which would hypothetically punish anyone who did not assist in creating it, has been analyzed as an example of this concept by anthropologist Beth Singler.
+Others have taken this idea further, such as former Slate columnist David Auerbach, who wrote that, for Yudkowsky and many LessWrong users, the singularity "brings about the machine equivalent of God itself."

 Commenting on the belief system of the Zizians, Anna Salamon, the director of the Center for Applied Rationality, said: "There’s this all-or-nothing thing, where A.I. will either bring utopia by solving all the problems, if it’s successfully controlled, or literally kill everybody.
 From my perspective, that’s already a chunk of the way toward doomsday cult dynamics."